 At home, school, work and in social situations, persistent anxiety can impair your ability to perform tasks quickly and efficiently, sap your energy and increase your risk of other mental illnesses like depression.
 Once anxiety starts to interfere with things that are important to you, such as school or work, seeing friends, extra-curricular activities, socializing and intimate relationships, it’s time to seek help.

 Research shows that the most effective treatment is the combination of an anxiety medication and talk therapy, such as Cognitive Behavioural Therapy (CBT).
-Psychotherapy for anxiety usually consists of eight to 12 sessions.
+While CBT is often recommended, other approaches such as Narrative Therapy, Mindfulness-Based Therapy, and Emotionally Focused Therapy are also effective, depending on the individual’s needs and preferences.
+Therapy for anxiety usually consists of eight to 12 sessions.
 However, treatment will be different for each person, depending on the type of anxiety disorder, and the presence of any underlying conditions.
 The need for medication should be assessed by your family doctor or a psychiatrist, but depending on the level of anxiety, medication is not always necessary.
 However, if your anxiety is very high, medication helps lower the anxiety, allowing you to talk about the challenges, and the difficult thoughts related to anxiety, without raising the anxiety even more.

 Panic attacks refer to the sudden onset of anxiety, escalating into severe symptoms such as difficulty breathing and chest pain.
 The focus in therapy is to identify panic triggers, and then learn methods to calm the nervous system, and to increase one’s tolerance to stressors.
 This, in turn, can decrease the frequency and intensity of panic attack episodes.